iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___18.1.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.ascent.phr 1 reviews"/>
 </p>

+> the worst app I have on my phone.
+I only have it to enable me to order repeat prescriptions and this is 10times more effort than another app our gp previously supported. in short its rubbish.<br> :date: __2020-12-05 09:59:45__

 > Not the best<br> :date: __2020-11-26 19:48:37__

 > don't look at the comments part. sends permissions to wrong place.<br> :date: __2020-11-22 10:43:26__